28 Oct Boost taste profile of fish, seafood, and analogues with yeast extracts

 Biospringer Asia Pacific capability

 At Biospringer, our main strength lies in having international teams, with complementary expertise in different application segments and deep knowledge about local markets and local needs.
 This allows us to come as close as possible to local taste trends and consumers’ expectations.
-With a localised technical team across Asia and local factories, our experts are here to answer your questions about yeast extracts and to help you develop solutions.
-Our local product launches may be the solution you are looking for to improve taste, reduce salt, mask off-notes, and much more.
+With a local sales based in their own countries, a Culinary Center technical team in Singapore and local factories, our experts are here to answer your questions about yeast extracts and to help you develop solutions.
+Our local product may be the solution you are looking for to improve taste, reduce salt, mask off-notes, and much more.